matthewlong29/PareAndFlourish_Site/_posts/2017-04-16-how-to-follow-up-on-your-resume-submission.md

 image:
   teaser: resume-follow-up.jpg
   feature: resume-follow-up.jpg
-  alt: "How to Follow up on Your Resume Submission"

 tags: resume follow up, how to follow up on a resume, follow up email template, when to follow up

-comments: true
 ---

 You’ve filled out your resume and submitted the application.
 Congrats!
 You’re ahead of your competition already by using a clean, easy-to-read resume.
 Now, it’s time to stay ahead of your competition—the follow up.